OS2borgerPC/os2borgerpc-client/README.rst

 The code was developed by Magenta ApS (https://www.magenta.dk) and is part of the OS2borgerPC project.

-For more info about the OS2borgerPC project, please see the official home page:
+For more information about the OS2borgerPC project, please see the official home page:

     https://os2.eu/produkt/os2borgerpc